-However, sometimes you do have to let go someone you enjoy working with.
+However, sometimes you do have to let go of someone you enjoy working with.
 That was the choice I had to make.
-All of my clients were enjoyable, and easy to work with.
+All of my clients were enjoyable and easy to work with.
 So, I had to resort to considering other factors as I made my recent decisions.

 How Much Work Do You Do for the Client?

 Look at how much work you are doing for the client.
-Does s/he provide you with a steady stream of income?
+Do they provide you with a steady stream of income?
 If you receive regular work from a client, or if a potential client is offering you regular work, that might be a deciding factor.
 Being able to nail down a portion of your income, so that you can count on it each month, can be a real plus.

-On the other hand, it can be important not to come to rely to much on any one client too heavily.
-What happens if s/he suddenly stops using your services?
-You could find yourself without the income you have relied.
+On the other hand, it can be important not to come to rely too much on any one client too heavily.
+What happens if they suddenly stop using your services?
+You could find yourself without the income you have relied on.
 Strike a balance between regular clients, and the desire to leave room for other, less regular (but potentially better-paying) projects.

 And, when deciding which clients to cut a couple of months ago, I had to resort to cost-efficiency because I enjoyed working with these clients, and they all offered regular work.
 I consider which jobs are cost-efficient in terms of compensation for the time put in.